Periods of linear algebraic cycles: Infinitesimal variation of Hodge structures

 \section{Infinitesimal variation of Hodge structures}

-Let $X\to\T$ be a family of smooth complex projective varieties and let $\T$ be irreducible and smooth.
-An ingredient of the infinitesimal variation of Hodge structures (IVHS) at $0\in\T$ is a bilinear map
+Let $X\to\T$ be a family of smooth complex projective varieties, where $\T$ is irreducible and smooth.
+The main ingredient of the infinitesimal variation of Hodge structures (IVHS) at $0\in\T$ is the bilinear map